 Poster for Joseph Arthur's play Blue Jeans. lithograph, ca. 1890.
 Brown Digital Repository.

 A classroom presentation or paper illustration?

-In general, images used in a classroom presentation, for a scholarly lecture, or in an unpublished assigned paper, fall under the concept of Fair Use or the TEACH ACT.
+In general, images used in a classroom presentation, for a scholarly lecture, or in an unpublished assigned paper, fall under the concept of Fair Use.
 Fair use is an exception to the exclusive rights granted by copyright.
-For further information, consult Circular 21 of the United States Copyright Office.
+For further information, consult the this document from the United States Copyright Office:

 A lecture to a paying audience?